David O'Meilia to retire after 10-year stint as city attorney

 The city has a hiring process for key department positions that involves multiple rounds of interviews with different groups of shareholders, Bynum said.

-“That process has yielded outstanding hires in those departments, so that is the same process we will use here,” Bynum said.
+“That process has yielded outstanding hires in those departments, so that is the same process we will use here,” he said.

 According to the city’s website, applicants for the city attorney’s position must have at least 12 years of “progressively responsible experience in the practice of law” and significant experience in at least one specialized area of law relevant to municipal practice.

-While an assistant U.S. attorney, O’Meilia was the coordinator of the Organized Crime Drug Enforcement Task Force for the Northern District of Oklahoma.
+While an assistant U.S. attorney, O’Meilia coordinated the Organized Crime Drug Enforcement Task Force for the Northern District of Oklahoma.
 The task force was responsible for targeting and prosecuting major drug traffickers and their organizations.

 His tenure with the city has not been without controversy.

-He declined to sign off on language in a proposed charter amendment that would have expanded city employees’ rights to campaign in municipal elections, arguing it did not satisfy the city charter’s necessity clause.
+He declined to sign off on language in a proposed City Charter amendment that would have expanded city employees’ rights to campaign in municipal elections, arguing that it did not satisfy the charter’s necessity clause.

 The proposed charter change was eventually approved by Tulsa voters.